SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 First, determine what the character wants to express or understand and how closely the language in which she wants to express it is to her native tongue.
-Then, compare the difference between the skill roll and the diﬃculty to decide how close she came.
+Then, compare the difference between the skill roll and the difficulty to decide how close she came.
 Characters with a specialization in the language they are using who succeed at the skill roll receive a +3 bonus to determining the comprehension level.

 Example Skill Difﬁculties